onionj/pybotnet/README.md

 use_proxy: False
 ```

-in top of message you see script name, description, syntax and examples.
+in top of message you see script name, description, syntax, and examples.

 for run screenshot script you have two choice: